 Lindsay represents federally and provincially regulated companies in the energy, transportation, consumer goods, financial and services sectors.
-She advises on occupational health and safety compliance, prime contractor issues, incident response, investigations (including fatality inquiries), reporting, compliance with directives and orders, and the defense of charges.
+She advises on occupational health and safety and related regulatory compliance, prime contractor issues, incident response, investigations (including fatality inquiries), reporting, compliance with directives and orders, and the defense of charges.
 She also represents clients before all levels of Alberta courts, arbitration and administrative panels in matters relating to workplace incidents, employment contracts and restrictive covenants, employment standards, policies and procedures, termination issues, illness and disability human rights and accommodation issues, confidentiality obligations, and fiduciary obligations.
 Overall, Lindsay regularly provides clients with solid risk analysis and strategic advice.

 Lindsay is a frequent speaker on occupational health and safety law, as well as current trends in employment law.

 - Canadian National Railway Company v.
 Teamsters Canada Rail Conference, 2014 OHSTC 23.

 - Transportation industry: Acting as appeal counsel before the Occupational Health and Safety Tribunal Canada relating to a workplace fatality.

 - Energy industry: Acting as defence counsel regarding several charges under the Occupational Health and Safety Act, Regulation and Code (Alberta), relating to a serious workplace injury.

 - Transportation industry: Acting as defence counsel in the successful withdrawal of several charges under the Occupational Health and Safety Act, Regulation and Code (Alberta).